kkrasilschikova/account-name-from-SalesForce/README.md

 3) click Personal -> Reset My Security Token, or enter 'reset' in quick find

 You'll receive an e-mail with a new token.

+####In order to test the program

+- run `sbt assembly`
+- start AccountNameFromSalesForce.jar pasing csv filename, username and password